01 Getting Started

 11 Picklist Interactivity

-There are several options, but we will look at set value, clear items, and active.
+There are several options, but we will look at set values, clear items, and active items.

 12 Set Value